 Jaz came back to the UK to attend Paul McCartney’s School of Music in Liverpool for one year, to attain a Diploma in Popular Music and Sound Technology.
 Jaz then returned to India to study and complete a degree in Shashtri Sangeet (Indian Classical Music) from Chandigarh University.

 Then back in India for about two years, he learned about singing styles for Bollywood from Jayshree Shivram in Mumbai.
 Subsequently, to complete his education Jaz came back to England and went to the London College of Music and Media, where he studied for a degree in Music and Video Production.

 Jaz told DESIblitz that the song that inspired him to become a singer was the Bollywood song, Dil Kyon Dhadakta Da Hai from the movie Jaanam (1992), originally sung by Anuradha Paudwal and Vipin Sachdeva.
 This was the first song Jaz ever sang.

 During his third year of his studies at the London College, Jaz was introduced to Bhangra music producer Aman Hayer, who wanted him to sing ‘Sadi Jind Jaan’ on the Groundshaker 2 album.
 This was the first real recording experience for Jaz and gave him the chance to express his vocal style on the track.

-Watch our exclusive interview with Jaz Dhami and see what else he had to say about his music, singing and choice in girls!
+Watch our exclusive interview with Jaz Dhami in 2010 and see what else he had to say about his music, singing and choice in girls!

 The biggest ambition for Jaz Dhami is to make it in Bollywood as a recognisable singer.
 He says, “My aim is to become a playback singer.”
 This goal is to fulfil his father’s own quest to become a playback singer.
 “Even one song in Bollywood will be a dream come true for me and my dad,” Jaz said, to demonstrate the passion he has to make it in the biggest film industry in the world.